 Noncurrent Liabilities are those which are not due in the current operating year, but are due beyond this year.
 The Noncurrent Portion of Term Debt, line 44, is found by subtracting the principal balance due in the current year from the total principal owed.
-The tractor note in the London farm example has a principal balance of \$41,936.
-This year \$8,933 is due and is included in the amount on line 32.
-The noncurrent principal balance is therefore \$33,003.
-This amount is added to the noncurrent portion of the pickup note (\$3,407), Federal Land Bank note (\$72,496), Prudential real estate loan (\$42,000) and other real estate mortgage (\$21,304).
-Thus, the total noncurrent portion of term debt is \$172,210.
+The tractor note in the Madison farm example has a principal balance of \$22,067.
+This year \$8,156 in principal payments is due and is included in the amount on line 32.
+The noncurrent principal balance is therefore \$13,912.
+This amount is added to the noncurrent portion of the pickup note (\$3,406) and entered on line 44, Notes Payable non-Real Estate.
+The non-current portion of the Federal Land Bank note (\$77,370), and Equitable real estate loan (\$42,000) is summed and entered on line 45, Notes Payable Real Estate.

 Noncurrent Deferred Taxes are calculated in the same manner as current deferred taxes.
 The procedure is slightly simpler since social security and medicare taxes do not apply to the noncurrent deferred income.
-In the London case example, the current market value of land and improvements is less than the tax basis.
-This can occur because land is not depreciated for tax purposes and the market value can decline after the purchase.
+The Madisons have taxable gains on non-current assets of \$1,109,108, which is subject to federal and state income taxes.
+This deferred tax is estimated to be 25 percent of that amount, or \$277,277.
 Credit for previous operating losses, which have not been claimed for tax purposes, should be calculated and subtracted from the estimated deferred taxes to determine the net noncurrent deferred tax liability.
-This amount is then transferred to the balance sheet on line entered in line 50.
-Finally, total current liabilities, line 43, is added to total noncurrent liabilities, line 50, and the result entered in line 51, total liabilities.
+This amount is then transferred to the balance sheet on line 46.

-The total for noncurrent farm liabilities is entered in line 47.
-Any noncurrent portion of nonfarm liabilities, lines 48 and 49, are added to the noncurrent farm liabilities and the total
+The total for noncurrent farm liabilities is entered in line 48.
+Any noncurrent portion of nonfarm liabilities such as the Madison's house note are entered on lines 49 and 50, are added to the noncurrent farm liabilities and the total entered in line 51.
+Finally, total current liabilities, line 43, is added to total noncurrent liabilities, line 51, and the result entered in line 52, total liabilities.